Andy4495/Weather_Sensors_SWI2C/README.md

 ```

 The constructors have default values for the I2C_Address.
 If your device is configured with its address select pins tied to ground, you can call the constructor without the I2C_Address and just include the sda_pin and scl_pin parameters.
 The default 7-bit I2C addresses are:
-- TMP007  - 0x40
-- OPT3001 - 0x44
-- BME280  - 0x76
+- TMP007: `0x40`
+- OPT3001: `0x44`
+- BME280: `0x76`

 The library provides unit conversions of Celsius to Fahrenheit and pascals to inches of mercury.
-Other unit conversions are left as an exercise to the user.
+Other unit conversions are left as an exercise for the user.

 The library only supports a single hardcoded configuration for each device.
 This configuration works well for a battery-powered weather sensor which takes infrequent sensor measurements (e.g., once a minute).
-For applications which require more frequent (i.e., on the order of once per second) or more accurate measurements, different configuration values may be needed and will require changes to the library.
-See the device datasheets for configuration options.
+Note that in some cases, the device's low-power mode is not configured.
+This is because the devices draw so little current (microamps), that the added complexity of supporting low power modes is not worth the power savings.
 The current device configurations are:

 - TMP007: Two samples per measurement, low power mode
 - OPT3001: Automatic full scale mode, 100 ms conversion time, continuous conversion mode
-- BME280: 1000 ms standby, IIR filter off, pressure sampling x1, temperature sampling x4, humidity sampling x1, forced mode
+- BME280: 1000 ms standby, IIR filter off, pressure sampling x1, temperature sampling x1, humidity sampling x1, normal mode

+For applications which require more frequent (i.e., on the order of once per second) or more accurate measurements, different configuration values may be needed and will require changes to the library.
+See the device datasheets for configuration options.

 External Libraries That Need To Be Installed
 --------------------------------------------